 Learn how to make a fairy house using air dry clay.
-Extend activity and encourage hours of imaginative play for kids.
+Kids love crafting a unique fairy home and using it for magical, imaginative play.

 Everyone loves to make fairy houses!